datasentinel/datasentinel_documentation/installation/platform/installation.rst

 .. note::
    | The platform is composed of several components packaged in a single file **install-datasentinel-platform-latest.tar.gz** (size 550 MB)

+1. License
+***********

+A license key is required to use Datasentinel.

+Obtain a Datasentinel license key:

+- Users who want to try Datasentinel with a 30-day trial can obtain a license key on the `Trial page <https://www.datasentinel.io/#/freetrial>`_

+- Existing customers can obtain their license key from Datasentinel Support: support@datasentinel.io

+See How to update the :ref:`token` to enable the license key.

 1. Download
 ***********